Handjob

 A handjob (also spelled hand job) is a manual sex act involving a person stimulating the penis or scrotum of another by using the hand.
 This is done to induce an erection for sexual pleasure, sexual arousal and may result in orgasm and ejaculation.

 A handjob can be performed as either foreplay or as non-penetrative sex.
 It is analogous to fingering (manual stimulation of the vulva or vagina).

 Someone may give a handjob so as not to engage in penetrative sexual activity.
-Besides avoiding the risks associated with sexual penetration, such as sexually transmitted infections (STIs) or pregnancy from penile-vaginal sex, some people engage in non-penetrative sex to preserve virginity.
+Besides avoiding the risks associated with sexual penetration, such as sexually transmitted infections (STIs) or pregnancy from unprotected penile-vaginal sex, some people engage in non-penetrative sex to preserve virginity.

 Practice

 General

 The main aspect of a handjob is manual stimulation of the penis by stroking with the hand, rubbing with the fingers, or some combination.
 One common technique is to move the hand (or both hands) up and down on the shaft, glans, and frenulum.
 The movements and speed of the action may vary.
 Personal lubricants are often used.

 Others may also use their hands and fingers to stimulate the scrotum by rubbing, stroking, pulling, or even manipulating the testicles.